The Winnipeg Folk Festival is proud to provide services that create an easily accessible festival.

 - The Folk Fest Express is our public bus that runs to and from the site.
-Enjoy fast and convenient service from the University of Winnipeg.
-Buses run every half-hour from the University of Winnipeg and stop on Festival Drive.
 All buses are wheelchair accessible and this round-trip service from Winnipeg to Birds Hill Provincial Park is free.

 - Accessible Parking is for individuals who require accessible parking, it is located in Festival West Parking close to the Main Gate.
 Our friendly traffic volunteer will confirm you have a Manitoba Parking Permit (or similar province/state placard) and help you find a spot.

 - Provincial Park Pass is what you will need to purchase a Provincial Park Pass to get into Birds Hill Provincial Park if you are driving to the festival.
 We encourage you to pick yours up before you get to the festival so you don’t have to stop and pay at the park gate.
 You’ll get to the music quicker if you do!
 Provincial park passes are available most places that sell fishing licenses.

 - Accessible seating area available at the Main Stage.

 - Paths leading to the public areas of the Festival are wide and without steps or barriers.

 - Low counter at the Main Gate box office.